 up throughout the child's life, undermining his confidence whenever he hits a bump in the road.

 You probably know the feeling of shame.
-But often it's so unbearable to us that we develop a repertoire of ways to fend it off -- everything from avoiding
+We've all felt it.
+But often it's so unbearable to us that we develop a repertoire of ways to fend it off -- everything

 How do we pass shame on?
 There are many ways.
 But just imagine for a moment that your child is ramping up into a tantrum at the market.
 You feel everyone

 staring at you.
 If you're like most parents, you feel on the spot, criticized, unsupported, completely alone.
-Even worthless, like you are secretly
+Even worthless, like you're secretly

 defective and now everyone will know.
 That's shame.